-ART 3000 will be online for Spring 2022
+ART 3000 will be online for Spring 2023

-Include the following statement in ALL syllabi: Federal Regulations require determination and verification of every students' physical location while enrolled in classes (where they are physically located while taking classes), regardless of the delivery method (on campus, online).
+University of Louisiana Monroe School of Visual and Performing Arts Include the following statement in ALL syllabi: Federal Regulations require determination and verification of every students' physical location while enrolled in classes (where they are physically located while taking classes), regardless of the delivery method (on campus, online).
 At the beginning of Sophomore, Junior, Senior Portfolio Reviews "Online course content, including streamed class recordings, is the intellectual property of ULM and Brian Fassett.
 This content cannot be shared outside of the ART 3000 online domain.
-Violation of this protected content will result in disciplinary action based on the ULM Student Policy and FERPA guidelines." every semester and whenever physical location changes, students must update or verify their current location through banner https://ssbprod.ec.ulm.edu/PROD/bwgkogad.P_SelectAtypUp date.
+Violation of this protected content will result in disciplinary action based on the ULM Student Policy and FERPA guidelines." every semester and whenever physical location changes, students must update or verify their current location through banner https://ssb-prod.ec.ulm.edu/PROD/bwgkogad.P_SelectAtypUpdate.
 Students should do this by the end of the first week of classes.
-READ THIS DOCUMENT AND CONTACT THE INSTRUCTOR IF YOU HAVE ANY QUESTIONS. - I. Contact Information - Mr. Brian Fassett, Professor, contact anytime via e-mail: fassett@ulm.edu, Not expected to use office for this semester: Stubbs 139A, phone: 342-1378.
+PLEASE READ THIS DOCUMENT AND CONTACT THE INSTRUCTOR IF YOU HAVE ANY QUESTIONS.
+I. Contact Information Mr. Brian Fassett, Professor, contact anytime via e-mail: fassett@ulm.edu, Not expected to use office for this semester: Stubbs 139A, phone: 342-1378.

 Office hours via email or prearranged zoom meeting: Check ART 3000 Moodle for course information, syllabus, calendar, visual samples, faculty schedule, etc. Additional contact faculty: